grafana/writers-toolkit/docs/sources/write/links/index.md

 use `https://grafana.com/docs/mimir/<MIMIR_VERSION>/release-notes/`.

 - If you're linking from Mimir documentation, `<MIMIR_VERSION>` is substituted with the version inferred from the page's URL.
-- If you're linking from other documentation, `<MIMIR_VERSION>` is substituted with the value of `MIMIR_VERSION` set in the page's front matter.
+- If you're linking from other documentation, `<MIMIR_VERSION>` is substituted with the value of `MIMIR_VERSION` from the source page's front matter.

 ## Link to external pages